Cambodia–United Kingdom relations

+Cambodia–United Kingdom relations refer to the bilateral relations between Cambodia and the United Kingdom.
+Both countries established diplomatic relations on 5 May 1953, following Cambodia's independence from France.

+Both countries share common membership of the International Criminal Court, and the World Trade Organization.
+Bilaterally the two countries have a Development Partnership.

 History

+The UK was the first country to condemn the human rights record in Cambodia in 1978.

 UK assistance

 The United Kingdom is a significant contributor to the Extraordinary Chambers in the Courts of Cambodia.

-The UK contributes to Cambodia around £10m per year, mainly to promote democratic reform, human rights and good governance, health, education, urban poverty projects, the development of rural livelihoods, and to tackle the growing problems of paedophilia, people trafficking, forestry crime, and the spread of HIV.
+The UK contributes to Cambodia around £10m per year, mainly to promote democratic reform, human rights and good governance, health, education, urban poverty projects, the development of rural livelihoods, and to tackle the growing problems of pedophilia, people trafficking, forestry crime, and the spread of HIV.